 In the Rizzo case‚ the officer of a small business was successful in receiving a general discharge through a personal Chapter 7 bankruptcy.
 However‚ what he had not anticipated was single business tax responsibilities that the government had calculated as nondischargeable excise tax‚ per 11 U.S.C.
 507(a)(8)(E).

-Our Los Angeles bankruptcy lawyers understand that the defendant in this case had attempted to argue that his liability for the tax bill was derivative‚ rather than primary.
+Our Woodland Hills bankruptcy lawyers understand that the defendant in this case had attempted to argue that his liability for the tax bill was derivative‚ rather than primary.
 However‚ the appellate court rejected this argument.

 According to court records‚ the case started in 2011‚ when the debtor filed for a personal Chapter 7 bankruptcy.
 In doing so‚ he received a general discharge.
 Despite this‚ the state treasury department began sending him numerous collection letters‚ demanding he pay $73‚000 in delinquent Single Business Tax payments that had been assessed against a company for which he had been an officer‚ but that had since gone under.